 Grants are automatically accepted for you, so there is no action required by you for grants to be accepted.

-3. How do I set up my refund?
+4. How do I select my refund preference?

 Keep in mind, this is the day it pays to PPCC not the day you will receive your refund.

 Financial Aid payout will not occur until after the drop date of classes which varies for each part of term.
 Financial aid pays out on Mondays.

 6. I changed my mind and no longer want a student loan.
 How do I cancel it?